facebook/react-native-website/docs/new-architecture-library-intro.md

 On Android, this generally requires you to include `native_modules.gradle` in both your `settings.gradle[.kts]` and `build.gradle[.kts]`.

-If you used the default template provided with React Native (i.e. you used `yarn react-native init <Project>`), then you have autolinking already enabled.
+If you used the default template provided with React Native (i.e., `yarn react-native init <Project>`), then autolinking is already enabled.

 You can anyway verify that you have it enabled with: